bkunyiha/blockchain/book-draft/README.md

 ### Book Structure

-We've organized this book into two main parts that reflect the natural progression from implementation to deployment:
+We've organized this book into three main parts that reflect the natural progression from implementation to deployment to language reference:

 **Part I: Core Blockchain Implementation** (Chapters 1-7)